Welcome!

 Note well:

-The information shared on this website, in the teaching offered in regard to relating to the horse in freedom and the art and science of hoof care is for educational purposes.
-It is not meant as a replacement for human psychological or medical treatment nor for veterenary treatment for horses.
+The information shared on this website and in the teaching offered in regard to relating to the horse in freedom and the art and science of hoof care is for educational purposes.
+It is not meant as a replacement for liscenced human psychological therapy or medical treatment nor for veterinary diagnosis and treatment for horses.

 A Horse Leads Me to Water and Relating to the Horse in Freedom accepts the horse’s perspective and nature and the fact that she acts for her own sake.
 The principles and values taught are intended to be instill psychologically free relationships between humans and horses.
 Responsible, safe and species appropriate physical conditions should be maintained and supplemented as necessary for the well being of the horse, all to the best of your ability.
 In the value of non-injury it is understoood that you will not subject the horse to punishment or coercion to achieve specific results.